ctrueden/ctrueden.github.io/_pages/dungeonopoly_3_extra_psion.md

 At level 2, the psion learns the "**Empty Mind**" power.
 The psion floats in an expanse of vacuous conception, emptying her mind of all transitory and distracting thoughts.
 In response to owing money, the amount owed is reduced according to the table given above.
 Empty Mind is a defensive power.

 At level 3, the psion learns the "**Ego Whip**" power.
-The psion's rapid mental lashings assault the ego of a character within limited range.
-The character is dazed: the next time she rolls for movement, the movement is forfeit.
+The psion's rapid mental lashings assault the ego of an opponent within limited range.
+The opponent is dazed: the next time she rolls for movement, the movement is forfeit.
 She moves no squares, and counts as landing on her current square again.
 Ego Whip is a mental enchantment effect, which costs 2 PP to manifest.

 At level 4, the psion learns the "**Modify Memory**" power.
 The psion reaches into the mind of an opponent within limited range, manipulating her memories.
 Control of the opponent's least expensive property, including any improvements, transfers to the psion.